nimiq-community/csharp-client/README.md

 ### Develop

-After cloning the repository, open the solucion file in the repository root folder.
+After cloning the repository, open the solucion file `NimiqClientProjects.sln` located in the repository root folder on Visual Studio.

 All done, happy coding!